Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance: Conclusion and Future Work

-We have argued that the dominant file-first, control-centric view of repositories is misaligned with both human debugging practice and the causal structure of many real bugs.
+This paper has argued that the dominant file-first, control-centric view of repositories is misaligned with both human debugging practice and the causal structure of many real bugs.
 By re-centering our representation around data states and transformations, the \emph{Data-First Transformation Graph} (DTG) offers a compact and causally meaningful substrate for LLM-based repair agents.

-Our empirical results on SWE-bench Verified, where AIR achieved an 87.1\% resolution rate, validate that shifting from text-based retrieval to graph-based navigation substantially reduces the search complexity of logic repair.
+The empirical results on SWE-bench Verified, where AIR achieved an 87.1\% resolution rate, validate that shifting from text-based retrieval to graph-based navigation substantially reduces the search complexity of logic repair.
 However, our analysis of failure cases, particularly within the Pillow repository, highlights critical avenues for future development.
 We outline three primary directions for the evolution of AIR:

 \textbf{1.
-Breaking the Language Boundary (Polyglot DTGs):} Our experiments revealed that the current DTG construction, while effective for pure Python, struggles with hybrid runtimes (e.g., Python wrappers around C/C++ extensions).
-Future iterations must implement cross-language graph builders that can trace data lineage through Foreign Function Interfaces (FFI).
+Breaking the Language Boundary (Polyglot DTGs):} The experiments revealed that the current DTG construction, while effective for pure Python, struggles with hybrid runtimes (e.g., Python wrappers around C/C++ extensions).
+Future iterations must implement cross-language graph builders that can trace the data lineage through Foreign Function Interfaces (FFI).
 This involves unifying AST parsers across languages into a shared intermediate representation, allowing the agent to "tunnel" through compiled extensions rather than treating them as opaque edges.

 \textbf{2.
 Dynamic Graph Refinement via RL:} Currently, the DTG is static, constructed prior to the agent's traversal.
-We propose a dynamic architecture where the agent can modifying the graph structure at runtime—collapsing well-tested subgraphs to save context or expanding ambiguous nodes for deeper inspection.
+This paper proposes a dynamic architecture where the agent can modify the graph structure at runtime—collapsing well-tested subgraphs to save context or expanding ambiguous nodes for deeper inspection.
 By integrating this into the Reinforcement Learning policy, the agent can learn to optimize its own environment representation, effectively performing "attention management" over the repository topology.

 \textbf{3.
 Beyond Repair: Security and Refactoring:} The utility of the DTG extends beyond Automated Program Repair.
 We envision applying this data-centric view to automated security auditing, where "taint analysis" becomes a native graph traversal task rather than a complex heuristic.
 Similarly, the DTG offers a robust foundation for architectural refactoring, allowing agents to identify and decouple "god objects" based on data cohesion metrics rather than just line counts.